alifsyr/alifsyr/README.md

 # 💖to Learn & Technologies Enthusiast!

 Hello , My name is Zachrandika Alif Syahreza and you can call me Alif or Aladdin 😄.
 I'm a **Sophomore Student** at **Bandung Institute of Technologies** majoring in **Information System and Technology**.
-My student number is **18219036**.
 Experienced in programming, social media administrator, and also a project leader. 👋💕

 <!-- section - intro -->